HHousen/TransformerSum/README.md

   --max_steps MAX_STEPS
                         Limits training to a max number number of steps --accumulate_grad_batches ACCUMULATE_GRAD_BATCHES
-                        Accumulates grads every k batches or as set up in the dict.
+                        Accumulates grads every k batches.
+A single step is one gradient accumulation cycle, so setting this value to 2 will cause 2 batches to be processed for each step.
   --check_val_every_n_epoch CHECK_VAL_EVERY_N_EPOCH
                         Check val every n train epochs.
   --gpus GPUS           Number of GPUs to train on or Which GPUs to train on.